 Abandoned checkout recovery is only available on the Shopify or Advanced Shopify plan.
 If you are on the Basic Shopify plan, there are several apps available in the Shopify App Store that you can use to help reduce abandoned checkouts.

 You can automatically send an email to customers after they have abandoned their checkout.
-Each email contains a permalink, also referred to as a permanent link, to a customer's abandoned checkout, so that they can quickly and easily complete their checkout if they so choose.
+Each email contains a permalink, also referred to as a permanent link, to a customer's abandoned checkout – the cart page with their products already added – so that they can quickly and easily complete their checkout if they so choose.

 Under certain circumstances, we might not send out a recovery email for an abandoned checkout: